Never Let Her Go (song)

 "Never Let Her Go" is a song by David Gates, lead singer of the group Bread.
 It was released as a single in 1974 and is the title track from the 1975 album of the same name.
 It also appeared on Gates' third solo album, Goodbye Girl.

 The song reached number 29 on the Billboard Hot 100 and peaked at number 3 on the Adult Contemporary chart in March 1975.

+It was actually recorded first back in 1966 by actor Frank Gorshin, famous as The Joker on the 1960's Batman television series.